apivideo/api.video-typescript-uploader/README.md

     </script>
 ```

-# Documentation - Progressive upload
+## Documentation - Progressive upload

-## Instanciation
+### Instantiation

-### Options
+#### Options

-The progressive upload object is instanciated using an `options` object.
+The progressive upload object is instantiated using an `options` object.
 Options to provide depend on the way you want to authenticate to the API: either using a delegated upload token (recommanded), or using a usual access token.

-#### Using a delegated upload token (recommended):
+##### Using a delegated upload token (recommended):

 Using delegated upload tokens for authentication is best options when uploading from the client side.
-To know more about delegated upload token, read the dedicated article on api.video's blog: [Delegated Uploads](https://api.video/blog/tutorials/delegated-uploads).
+To know more about delegated upload token, read the dedicated article on api.video's blog: [Delegated Uploads](https://api.video/blog/tutorials/delegated-uploads/).

 |                   Option name | Mandatory | Type   | Description             |